mlromramse/relax/readme.md

 Just separate them with a comma._

-_The content type is also set to text/html this time instead of the default text/plain, since we return HTML tag this time._
+_The content type is also set to text/html this time instead of the default text/plain, since we return HTML tags this time._